mattwynne/cucumber-gui-spike/README.md

 Graphical User Interface for Cucumber, the BDD and testing tool.

+Start it with `yarn start`

-You can test this using the `event-stream-2` branch of Cucumber-Ruby, using this command:
+You can test this using the `event-stream-3` branch of Cucumber-Ruby, using this command:

     cucumber features/docs/ --format Cucumber::Formatter::EventStream,port=9000 --out dev/null --format progress